-The wonderful list is built around the award-winning De Grendel wines at cellar door prices, with most available by the glass.
-A selection of ‘friends and family’ estates fill in any gaps in cultivars, while the estate vinotèque offers older vintages at expected mark-ups.
-Also look out for the De Grendel Obex Cider, a great match with the roast pork.
+A wonderful list built around the award-winning De Grendel wines, at cellar door prices with most available by the glass.
+A selection of ‘friends and family’ estates fill in any gaps in cultivars, while the estate vinoteque offers older vintages at expected mark-ups.
+Also look out for the De Grendel Obex Cider; a great match with the roast pork.

 A warm and inviting space blends charming décor with some of the best views in Cape Town.
 The terrace is ideal for balmy summer days and Table Mountain vistas, but in the chill of winter you’ll be happy enough indoors with the richly upholstered chairs and striking wallpaper.
 Picture windows offer views into the barrel maturation cellar or the bustling kitchen.

 Remember that children under 12 are not allowed for dinner.

 Eat Out critics dine unannounced and pay for their meals in full.
 Read our editorial policy here.